EricaLinaG/Emacsn/README.md

     [_profiles.mk_](https://github.com/EricaLinaG/Emacsn/blob/main/profiles.mk)
     and add your own emacs config into the mix.
 Directions are at the top of the makefile .
     - Add your Emacs profile definition
-    - Set it to the default.
+    - Set it to the default
+      - Remove stable, dev, and test. `make stable-remove dev-remove test-remove`
+      - Reinstall them with yours. `make stable dev add-test`
     - Read up on Chemacs2 and whichever Emacs configurations you wish to use.
      Each has instruction you will want to know.
 Entire wikis exist.
+    - Take a look at _~/.emacs-profiles.el and _Emacsn/emacs-profiles-orig.el_.

   - Step 5: Optional, Change the git remote for __dev__ to SSH.